 If you like to do a bit of yard work on the weekends, always make sure you put away your belongings after using them.
 Ladders should be locked away, and any tools should be stored in a tool shed or garage when not in use.
 Tools aren’t just expensive; they can be used by others wanting to get through a window or door.
 If possible, chaining outdoor furniture to the ground or to the main building can ensure no large items are stolen or damaged.

 Install a fence is one of the easiest ways to stop unwanted visitors entering the yard, and also stops your pets from escaping.
 Ensure you install a strong fence that can withstand bad weather and outside pressure.
 Sometimes you may find unruly children kicking fences trying to damage them, or perhaps other dogs will want to try and fight their way through your fence to get to your pets.
-By installing a tall fence made of strong, sturdy materials, you can be sure your yard is secure.
+By installing a tall fence made of strong, sturdy materials, you can be sure you keep your yard secure and pets safe.

 Install an alarm system

 Alarm systems can be quite expensive, but they are an effective way to stop burglars from getting into your home.
 When you install an alarm system, make sure you place stickers visibly around your property advertising your security company so burglars are aware of this.
 If you can’t afford to install an alarm system, just having the signage saying you do can be enough to keep criminals away from your home.

 Lock your doors and gate

 For many this sounds like common sense, but some people often leave back doors and windows open or unlocked when they’re away from home.
 As there is a fence surrounding the property, some may believe it’s safe enough to keep this door unlocked.
 This isn’t true!
 If someone wants to get into your home, they will climb over fences to make it happen.
 Locking your gate is important to prevent pet theft – the more difficult you make it for thieves to take your furry friends, the better.
 Always ensure you lock your doors, windows and gate when you’re away from home.